web-dave/webdave.de/src/assets/posts/stackblitz.md

 // setup jasmine as a global var declare var jasmine;

-// Spec files to include in the Stackblitz tests import './tests.sb.ts';
+// Spec files to include in the StackBlitz tests import './tests.sb.ts';

 //